Insight: A Patient's Perspective

 Try to avoid contact with people who have colds or the flu, particularly sharing drinking glasses or utensils.

 Some patients with NTM infections are also vulnerable to other bacterial infections.
-Some of these infections may also be quite difficult to treat, particularly pseudomonas.
+Some of these infections may also be quite difficult to treat, particularly aspergillus, pseudomonas, or other gram-negative infections.

 It is important to have your sputum checked on a regular basis and particularly at any time when your symptoms change.
 This culture must be requested separately from the test for mycobacteria.